LearnersBlock/learners-block/README.md

 ### Development

-All development is currently done on the develop branch.
+All development is currently done on the 'develop' branch.
 It is this branch that users should fork and submit pull requests to.
-When it's time for a release the develop branch is merged into the master branch where it is built and deployed to our servers.
+When it's time for a release the 'develop' branch is merged into the 'master' branch where it is built and deployed to our servers.

 A Docker based development environment is available.
 There are two development docker-compose files, one for the frontend and one for WiFi Connect.